-Do you have plans for a Royal wedding viewing party?
+Do you have plans for a Royal coronation viewing party?
 Maybe you just want a British themed party for book club.
 Whether you want to view something on the telly, discuss a book, or just host an awesome evening for your friends, these London themed party ideas will make your mates go mad!

 British Party Menu Ideas